Liquid Shredder builds boards with 3 technical priorities:

 •EPS does not degrade or deteriorate over time.
 It is resistant to mold and mildew because it provides no nutritive value for insects, bacteria, etc.

-•EPS does not off-gas poisonous and carcinogenice vapors like other foam products.
+•EPS does not off-gas poisonous and carcinogenic vapors like other technical foam products.

 •EPS has superior dimensional stability qualities that assure that shape and strength are maintained over the life of the board.

-•EPS’ closed cell structure gives it outstanding resistance to moisture absorption.
-This is critical because once any foam absorbs moisture, it gains weight, becomes more brittle and is likley to break.
+•EPS’ closed-cell structure gives it outstanding resistance to moisture absorption.
+This is critical because once any foam absorbs moisture, it gains weight, becomes more brittle and is likely to break.

-Concerned with safety and the environment?
-With EPS you shouldn’t have have to be.
+Tech is Concerned with safety and the environment?
+With EPS you shouldn’t have to be.

 •According to the Naval Engineering Standard (NES), a method that calculates a toxicity index based on 14 quantitatively determined combustion and/or thermal decomposition gases, the toxicity of EPS is 1.8 compared to urethane’s 40.